WebDAV Drive Sample in .NET, C#

 Microsoft Office and AutoCAD Documents Editing

-Any temporary Microsoft Office documents (~$docfile.docx, G57BURP.tmp, etc) are stored in the local file system only and are NOT synchronized to the server.
-Typically temporary Microsoft Office documents are being automatically deleted by Microsoft office when the document editing is completed.
+Any temporary Microsoft Office and AutoCAD documents (~$docfile.docx, G57BURP.tmp, etc) are stored in the local file system only and are NOT synchronized to the server.
+Typically temporary Microsoft Office and AutoCAD documents are being automatically deleted by Microsoft office when the document editing is completed.

-When listing folder content the client reads file ETags and saves them in local file system.
-When sending modified content to the server, the client attaches the saved etag to the request.
-The server compares etags to ensure the file was not modified on the server since the file was read by the client.
-In the case of Microsoft Office documents, etags provide one more level of protection against overwriting server changes in addition to locks.
+When listing folder content the client reads file eTags and saves them in the local file system.
+When sending modified content to the server, the client attaches the saved eTag to the request.
+The server compares eTags to ensure the file was not modified on the server since the file was read by the client.
+In the case of Microsoft Office documents, eTags provide one more level of protection against overwriting server changes in addition to locks.